ellisgl/GeekLab-Conf/docs/Array.md

 ];
 ```

-The important array key is `conf`, this tells the loader which Array files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.
+The important array key is `conf`, this tells the loader which Array (PHP) files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.

 Setup your secondary Arrays (E.g. webapp.php, dev.php, elllisgl.php, etc...).
 See [/tests/data/php](/tests/data/php) for examples.